RationalCraft.com Home > Winscape > The Making Of

 To display a HD video onto two different screens, one can share the Quicktime context with the OpenGL contexts so that they would all have access to the frames at the same time.
 This works out great and uses hardware acceleration as much as possible.

-The user’s head location (provided by IR via the Wiimote) is used to calculate a proper viewing frustum in OpenGL.
+The user’s head location (provided by the Kinect sensor) is used to calculate a proper viewing frustum in OpenGL.
 Since the view vector is non-orthogonal to the image plane, we have to do some extra work in OpenGL.
-It’s just like rendering the wall of a CAVE.
+It’s just like rendering the wall of a CAVE

 Power:

 HDTVs aren’t as smart as computer monitors when it comes to power savings.
 Computer monitors can sense a signal on their input and automatically turn on/off based on that signal.
 HDTVs aren’t as convenient.
-I use a Smart Strip to automatically turn off power to the displays, Wiimote, audio amp, and fans whenever the computer is asleep or off.
+I use a Smart Strip to automatically turn off power to the displays, Kinect, audio amp, and fans whenever the computer is asleep or off.
 While the Smart Strip worked far better than the APC Power-saving Surge Arrest did at detecting the power draw of the Mac Pro tower, it still isn’t 100% reliable at detecting the difference between sleep and wake power draw.
+If the temperature of the Smart Strip varies, then so does the sensing circuit.
 One approach to make this more reliable would be to replace the relay in the Smart Strip with a lower voltage relay capable of being driven by SATA power.
 This way the strip doesn’t have to sense power draw.

 High Resolution Video:

-Check out the scenes page for tips on shooting footage and examples of the scenes I’m using.
+Check out the scene tips page for tips on shooting footage or our scenes page for scenes you can purchase.

 Mounting the displays to the wall in portrait orientation was also a challenge since all HDTV viewing is done in landscape orientation.
 With some minor modifications for bolt width, brackets from Peerless Mounts did the trick (PLP-V4X3 with SF16D).